frappe/books/models/README.md

 Importing frontend code will break all the tests.
 This also implies that one should be wary about transitive dependencies.

+It should also not import the `frappe` object (singleton) from `src`, where ever frappe is required in models it should be passed to it.

 _Note: Frontend specific code can be imported but they should be done so, only using dynamic imports i.e. `await import('...')`._